dmitry-ivanov/laravel-console-mutex/README.md

 ### Several traits conflict?

-If you're using some other `illuminated/console-%` packages, then you can find yourself getting traits conflict.
+If you're using some other `illuminated/console-%` packages, then you can find yourself getting into the "traits conflict".

 For example, if you're trying to build [loggable command](https://github.com/dmitry-ivanov/laravel-console-logger), which is protected against overlapping: